Lead-Safe Wisconsin: Revisions to Wisconsin’s Lead-Safe Renovation Rule

 The revised work standards are more specific.
-While there are still some important differences in the requirements for renovation and abatement (e.g., the types of certifications crew members need, the info that must be provided to occupants and property owners, requirements for notification to DHS, and post-activity reporting), the lead-safe work practices required for both types of work are standardized and look mostly the same.
+Now that they’ve taken effect, the lead-safe practices for both types of work look mostly the same.
 For example, pre-cleaning is now required before setting up containment for both lead-safe renovation and lead abatement projects.
-This prevents paint chips from being walked on and ground up into a fine powder that is harder to clean up at the end of the day.
+This prevents people from walking on paint chips and grinding them into a fine powder that is harder to clean up at the end of the day.

-- If a project will take longer than you thought it would, revise the notice to change the end date no later than the original (or most recent revised, if applicable) notice to DHS.
-If you don’t revise it by then, you must submit a new notice and wait at least two business days before conducting those additional activities.
+- If a project will take longer than you thought it would, you must revise the notice to change the end date to be no later than the original (or most recent revised, if applicable) notice to DHS.
+If you don’t revise it by then, you must submit a new notice and wait at least two business days before conducting additional activities.

 “Testing combination” means a unique combination of:

-- Building component type (e.g., window sill, door, door trim, floor, gutter)
+- Building component type (e.g., windowsill, door, door trim, floor, gutter)

 - Substrate (e.g., wood, metal, plaster, drywall, concrete, brick)

 Testing combination examples include:

 - Bedroom, windowsill, wood